Type of Knife

 The KIREAJI page dedicated to Yanagiba (Sakimaru) knives introduces this style as increasingly popular, especially for sashimi preparation in the Kanto region.
 The design, reminiscent of a Japanese sword, adds an aesthetic appeal, especially in visible settings like counters, captivating customer attention.

-Yanagiba (Kiristuke)
+Yanagiba (Kiritsuke)

 The KIREAJI Yanagiba (Kiritsuke) collection showcases knives that blend Kiritsuke and Yanagiba styles, known for their multi-use functionality in Japanese cuisine.
 These knives have a distinct, sharp edge and a broader, thicker blade, ensuring precise cuts, especially for sashimi.